Hebgbs/RVGLwithFriends/quickstart.md

   </tr>
 </table>

-Tyoically your selection will be x64 on modern hardware, _but_ if you aren't sure or want a portable buiild with the most compatibiility, the _x86_ build will function on all systems.
+Typically your selection will be x64 on modern hardware, _but_ if you aren't sure or want a portable buiild with the most compatibiility, the _x86_ build will function on all systems.

 [**RV House**](http://rvhouse.revoltzone.net/downloads/rv_house_setup.exe) is the software we use for stream races.
 While direct-to-IP typically works when any host is configured to allow data packets from RVGL in and out of their Internet communications device, use of a middle service  for Internet play is less of a hassle.
 Sadly, this also limits play to Microsoft Windows users, so people on Macand Linux can get stuffed until someone gives a damn enough to make a new version of RV House compatiblewith OS X and anything using the Linux kernel. **You will need to download this software and sign in with your Re-Volt Zone account to join.**